yazhinia/McDevol/README.md

 (iii) it does not relying single-copy marker genes to refine clusters as done by other existing binners thereby resulting in over-estimation completeness and purity measures from CheckM evaluation.

-McDevol takes roughly 2min to complete metagenome binning of CAMI2 marine dataset while MetaBAT2, the fastest and memory-efficient binner exists, takes ~1hr.
+McDevol takes roughly 2min to complete metagenome binning of CAMI2 marine dataset while MetaBAT2, the fastest and memory-efficient binner that exists, takes ~1hr.
 Memory usage of McDevol is ~400Mb while MetaBAT2 requires 1.5Gb.
 Together, McDevol is the fastest and memory-efficient binning tool and would be suitable choice for large-scale metagenome binning.
 More details on McDevol performance will be given in the near future...

 ## Command line